Want to see the Statue of Liberty and Ellis Island when you’re in NYC next? Make sure you know these five things before you go!

 Plan Your Tickets WAY in Advance

-One of the biggest surprises people have when wanting to see the Statue of Liberty, is that you can’t always purchase your tickets day-of.
-In fact, if you want pedestal or crown tickets, be prepared to book your tickets at least one month in advance.
+One of the most common surprises guests have, is finding out that you can’t always purchase tickets to see the Statue of Liberty day-of.
+In fact, if you want pedestal or crown tickets (tickets that let you get close to, or inside the statue), be prepared to book your tickets at least one month in advance.

 Even in the off-season, crown tickets booked up a month ahead of time, with pedestal tickets selling out a week later.
 I went ahead and purchased my reserve ticket which allowed me access to the Statue of Liberty and Ellis Island (ferry ride included) but there were no bells and whistles.